 - Who's teaching this program?

 The main instructor is me, Jonathan Wallick (Navy Nuclear veteran and senior operator for seven years).
-I'm supported by Dr. George Miller (reactor supervisor and senior operator for the last 50 years) and Dr. A. J. Shaka (reactor director and senior operator as well) and the rest of our currently licensed operators.
+I'm supported by Dr. Edward Jenner (assistant reactor engineer and senior reactor operator two years) and Dr. George Miller (reactor supervisor and senior operator for the last 50 years) and the rest of our currently licensed operators.

 - What do I get out of it?